auth0/docs/articles/quickstart/webapp/aspnet-owin/interactive.md

 ::::

-## Show User Profile Information {{{ data-action=code data-code="AccountController.cs#18:32" }}}
+## Show user profile information {{{ data-action=code data-code="AccountController.cs#18:32" }}}

-After the middleware has succesfuly retrieved the tokens from Auth0, it will extract the user's information and claims from the ID Token and makes them available as `ClaimsIdentity`, which u can access by using the `User` property on the controller.
+After the middleware successfully retrieves the tokens from Auth0, it extracts the user's information and claims from the ID token and makes them available as `ClaimsIdentity`.
+Access the extracted information by using the `User` property on the controller.

-You can create a custom user profile page for displaying a user's name, email address, and profile image, by retrieving the corresponding information from the `User` and pass it to the view from inside your controller.
+To create a user profile, retrieve a user's name, email address, and profile image from the `User` and pass it to the view from inside your controller.

 ::::checkpoint